funcool/rumext/doc/user-guide.md

   [:> button {:name "foobar" :on-click some-fn}])
 ```

-You can see that when using the `[:>` handler we pass the props using
-lisp-style syntax which are automatically transformed into camelCase,
-and the component receives the parameters in a raw or native form from
-react (that is, in camelCase).
+The prop literals passed to the `[:>` handler will be transformed
+automatically using react props naming rules.

 Remember that `::mf/props :obj` should probably be a default, so
 all components you define should have that metadata.

+### Special case with components ending in `*` on the name

 For convenience, if the component is named with an `*` at the end of
-the name or it has the `::mf/props :react` in the metadata, the
+the name (or it has the `::mf/props :react` in the metadata instead of
-destructuring can use the lisp-case and the macro will automatically
+`::mf/props :obj`), the destructuring can use the lisp-case and the
-access the value with camelCase from the props, respecting the react
+macro will automatically access the value with camelCase from the
-convention for props.
+props, respecting the react convention for props.

+Useful when you build a native element wrapper and the majority of
+props will be passed as-is to the wrapped element.

 ```
 (mf/defc button*